 Beirut Travel Information

 The international dialling code for Lebanon is +961.
-The outgoing code is 00 (except for Syria, which is 02), followed by the relevant country code (e.g. 0044 for the UK).
-City codes are in use, e.g. (0)1 for Beirut area, (0)6 for North Lebanon and (0)7 for South Lebanon.
-Internet cafés are widespread in Lebanon, particularly in Beirut and major cities.
-Internet services are also provided outside traditional Internet cafes, e.g. Star Bucks in Beirut provides a wireless Internet connection.
+The outgoing code is 00, followed by the relevant country code (e.g. 0044 for the UK).
+City codes are in use, e.g. (0)1 for Beirut, (0)6 for Tripoli.
+Internet cafes are widespread in Lebanon, particularly in Beirut and major cities.
+Internet services are also provided outside traditional internet cafes, e.g. Starbucks in Beirut provides a wireless internet connection.
 There is good mobile phone coverage and many networks have international roaming agreements.

 Become our Beirut Travel Expert

 We are looking for contributors for our Beirut travel guide.
 If you are a local, a regular traveller to Beirut or a travel professional with time to contribute and answer occasional forum questions, please contact us.